Here’s how much those dusty Black Diamond Disney VHS tapes are actually worth… or not.

 VHS isn’t like comic books or vinyl records.
 You can put a record or a comic book in a sleeve to protect them and reduce damage.

-But the magnetic tape in a VHS naturally just kind of… flakes away over time.
+But the magnetic tape in a VHS cassette naturally dries out, flakes away, and degrades over time.
 Not much you can do about it.
 No matter how you store them, they will deteriorate.
 They weren’t made to last for decades.

 That rules out the value of actually playing them.
 The value lies only in the jackets with the tape intact.
 A collectible VHS tape is akin to a mint-in-box toy.
 You can’t play with it, and the pristine condition adds to the value.